egerhether/inf-ae/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py <dataset_name>
 ```
 This will either perform a grid-search for optimal $\lambda$ parameter and run evaluation on the best one, or just run evaluation if the grid-search hyperparameter is passed as `False`.
+By default, the command will execute grid-search tuning with other hyperparameters set to the values we used in the reproduction.

 ## Hyperparameters